 My son’s antigen test become negative on the 7th day.
 My daughter and I also tested and we were negative.
 He was still wearing his mask when he was around others because his cough still persisted.
-In fact it took him 3 weeks to get the coughing finally gone.
+In fact it took him 3 weeks for the coughing to disappear.

 TIPS on what to bring when you go on Holiday

-- Antigen self test kit when traveling because you never know how easy it is to get tested in other country and it can be expensive too.
+- Antigen self test kit.
+You never know how easy it is to get tested in other country and it can be expensive too.
 Indonesians are spoiled with having so many test points around Jakarta.
 Antigen test only cost €6 and a PCR at €17 in Jakarta.
 When we went to France, antigen test cost ranges from €25 to €30 and it has to be done at a Pharmacy.
 Tourist cannot buy antigen self test kit.
 In Northern Europe countries like Norway, antigen test cost €51 or 500 NOK.
 I have Antigen test kit from Abbot, the Nasopharyngeal and Nasal.
 The Nasopharyngeal version is said to be more accurate but you have to stick it really deep inside your nose and not easy to use for children.
-For my daughter I use the nasal version which only need to be inserted by 2cm inside one nose.
+For my daughter, I use the nasal version which only need to be inserted by 2cm inside one nose.

 - Vitamin, especially Vitamin D and some food supplements (I like Young Living Ning Xia and SOP Subarashi).
 While Paracetamol and Vitamin C is easy to get, high dose of Vitamin D is not.
 When we were in France their Vitamin D is only 500IU

-- Throat Spray (Betadine Spray) and Nose Hygiene Spray (Bigroot)
+- Throat Spray (Betadine Spray) and Nose Hygiene Spray (Sterimar)

 - Extra Masks.
 Masks in Europe are expensive and they are very basic.
 While Asian countries mask have evolved into a fashion trend along with the mask-chain, European countries still use the old surgical mask.